UniversityOfHelsinkiCS/fuksilaiterekisteri/README.md

 - contact person email

-## Below are the relevant toskaboiler information
+## Below are the relevant fuksilaiterekisteri information
 - The project is split into 2 parts: client and server while index.js in root works as the main file.
 The project contains no database dependant parts.
 - ApiConnection is a custom redux middleware that is used in most toska software.
 It is used to simplify redux usage by wrapping axios.
 - You can see redux example using apiConnection in client/components/MessageComponent.